M4K4TT4CK/Probably-Library/README.md

 Here you will find basic functions for probablity.
 I plan on packaging this and adding to PyPi.
 This will be updated as time goes on.

+This library is published on Pypi - pip install isItLikely==0.1.0

 The functions provided are below: